|

 the sales price for the property and the distribution of

+the sale proceeds.
 Jumbo Loan - Any loan amount

 in excess of $252,700.
 Also called a nonconforming loan.
+L Late Charge - The penalty a

 borrower must pay when a payment is made a stated number

 of days (usually 10-15) after the due date.
+Lease - A written agreement

 between the property owner and a tenant that stipulates